 So recently I went through more loss than I ever expected.
 This is life.
 People are always going to leave our lives for some reason~getting busy, going to school, having kids, moving, divorce, family squabbles, or death.
 In my recent loss, I lost three people all at once.
 It was a domino effect starting with one little act of rebellion.
 It led to the horrifying end of a mother and son relationship and the sudden, unexpected death of a loved one, lets call him Andrew, you may be seeing his name frequently.

-Based on my previous experiences, I have found that it is safer to repress emotional trauma.
+Based on my previous experiences, I found that it is safer to repress emotional trauma.
 I always thought that meant I had dealt with it.
-Following the death of my friend, I have discovered that repression does not equal healing.
+Following the death of my friend, I discovered that repression does not equal healing.
 It is going to have an impact somewhere, somehow.
 When repressed trauma rears it’s ugly (see, that darn word again!) head, it can take the shape of many things, including depression, self sabotage, or worse, suicidal thoughts.
 Now, those of you that love me, have no fear.
 I am not suicidal.
 I do see a therapist that specializes in Post Traumatic Stress Disorder.
 I trust in God deeply and firmly believe in Romans 8:28 that states “we know that in all things God works for the good of those who love Him, who have been called according to His purpose.”
 So while I am deep in my grief, and it’s subsequent depression, I have hope in my future.